 The Camino de Santiago is a very special journey, ideal to be experienced as a group.
-Whether you are part of a walking club, parish, charity, student group or just a group of friends, the Camino is an unforgettable adventure.
-We have years of experience organising group tours.
+Whether you are part of a walking club, parish, charity, school tour or a group of friends, the Camino is an unforgettable adventure.
+Walking the Camino de Santiago as part of a group will give you plenty of time to get to know the other group members and share a very special experience with loved ones, fellow pilgrims, team members and club friends.

 What type of groups do we work with?